serverless-perspectives/perspective/outline.md

         1. SAM (Serverless Application Model)
         1. Others?

-##  Why should I use serverless?

-1. Helping you do what you know you should be doing already
+## What's the future of IT?

+1. Imagine a world...

+##  How does serverless get me to that end state?

+1. It's already well understood how to get there (concepts and how serverless is a helpful tool for enabling)
     1. API-driven development
         1. Platforms as a first-class citizen
         1. Meta-data analysis and informed decision making
     1. Value chain analysis
         1. Purposefully evolve the ecosystem
         1. Focus on value creation
     1. Two pizza teams
         1. Decoupled architecture
         1. Accelerate the feedback cycles
             1. Owning the OODA (observe, orient, decide, and act) loop [@ooda]

+## When should I adopt serverless?

 1. Serverless use cases, a primer
     1. API platforms
         1. External